jeffblankenburg/alexa/README.md

 <img src="https://github.com/jeffblankenburg/alexa/blob/master/start_here/images/alexalogo.png" height="100">

+#What Is This Repository?
+This is a place for me to keep all of the resources I find important to Alexa development in one place.
+There's code snippets, links to tools and information across the web, and even information for the rest of my Alexa evangelism team.
+All of this information is my own, and does not represent Amazon in any way.

 #Getting Started With Alexa Skills
-There are a few things you need to do before you get started.
+There are a few things you need to do before you get started:

 1. Set up an account on the [Amazon Developer Portal](http://developer.amazon.com).
 2. Set up an account for [Amazon Web Services](http://aws.amazon.com).
+3. [Get a device!](http://amzn.to/2iQkYlF)  There are other ways to test, but having the real thing makes a world of difference in your testing.
+4. Build one of the sample skills.
+    1. [Fact Skill](https://github.com/alexa/skill-sample-nodejs-fact) - This is the simplest of examples, but a great one to start with.
+Add some new facts to the sample, and you're done!
+    2. [Calendar Reader](https://github.com/alexa/skill-sample-nodejs-calendar-reader) - This sample imports the calendar data from an .ICS file you specify to let you know about events on that calendar.
+    3. [City Guide](https://github.com/alexa/skill-sample-nodejs-city-guide) - Populate this sample with information about your favorite city so that others can learn about it!
+    4. [Decision Tree](https://github.com/alexa/skill-sample-nodejs-decision-tree) - Want to create a skill to figure out if you're a Monica or a Chandler?
+Use this sample.

+#Other Stuff To Check Out Here
+1. Code Snippets
+2. Building Voice User Interfaces
+3. Testing Your Alexa Skills
+4. Getting Your Skill Through certification
+5. Measuring Your Skills With Analytics
+6. Alexa Evangelists

+#Other Stuff For Alexa
+1. [Alexa on Twitter](http://twitter.com/alexadevs) - a place to find news, announcements, and information about developing for Alexa.
+2. [Forums](https://forums.developer.amazon.com/spaces/23/index.html) - there is an active community of developers working together to solve development problems in our forums.
+3. [Feature Requests](https://forums.developer.amazon.com/spaces/185/index.html) - if there are features you want to see available for building Alexa skills, this is the place to mention and vote on them.
+4. [Alexa Office Hours](https://attendee.gotowebinar.com/rt/8389200425172113931) - Our team runs office hours weekly, where you can come learn more about Alexa development, as well as ask specific questions to our moderators.